Squat with High Bar Form

 2. Thinking about chest up or lead with your chest is our favorite cue.
 This assists the lifter in remaining upright and balanced on the midfoot.

 Squats with a high and low bar help to build strength in the lower body, core, and back.
 They also aid in the improvement of balance, coordination, and range of motion.
-High bar squats are suitable for people of all fitness levels, whereas low bar squats require more technical ability.
+Squat with high bar are suitable for people of all fitness levels, whereas low bar squats require more technical ability.